openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/tokenizers.rst

       pip install openvino-tokenizers[transformers]

-   Install pre-release versions, if you want to experiment with latest changes:
+   Install pre-release versions, if you want to experiment with the latest changes:

    .. code-block:: python